 If you have been hurt as a bicyclist in an accident involving a motor vehicle, contact Michael J. Redenburg, Esq.
 P.C. as possible.
 We are tough advocates for injured people in New York City.

 - Our attorneys have more than a decade of experience representing clients in NYC.

 - We are dedicated advocates and will fight for your right to full and fair compensation.

 - Maintaining a smaller caseload enables us to give your case our personal attention.

-NYC Bicycle Accident Facts
+New York City Bicycle Accident Facts

 According to the National Highway Traffic Safety Administration (NHTSA), in the most recent year for which statistics are available, 829 bicyclists were killed and 45,000 were injured in traffic crashes in the U.S. Bicycle fatalities significantly increased from the previous year.
 With more than 800 deaths per year, bicycle deaths account for less than two percent of all traffic fatalities, although bicycling accounts for only one percent of all trips in the U.S.